DeanSpooner/surreal-estate/README.md

 ## Latest updates:

+- 8th July 2021 - linked "View Properties" page to API, with appropriate error message if any server issues exist;

 - 4th July 2021 - PropertyCard component added, tested and implemented (currently with dummy data) to render details from different properties as cards on the "View Properties" page;

 - 4th July 2021 - Alert message component added, tested and implemented to inform user if their "Add A Property" has been posted successfully or not to the API;